YouTube Thumbnail Downloader: Save Any Thumbnail in HD

 Is there a limit to how many thumbnails I can download?

 There is no limit enforced by the tool.
-Each download fetches a single publicly available JPEG from YouTube's CDN, so the only constraint is your own bandwidth and YouTube's standard rate limits for public image requests.
+Each download fetches a single publicly available JPEG from YouTube's CDN.
+The only practical constraint is YouTube's standard rate limits for public image requests, which are generous for normal individual use.

 Download Any YouTube Thumbnail Now

 Paste a URL or video ID — get every resolution in seconds.
-Free, no account needed.
+Free, no account, no signup.

 Open YouTube Thumbnail Downloader